openstenoproject/awesome-plover/readme.md

 ### Dictionary Formats

+- [Excel Dictionary `ods` `xlsx`](https://github.com/benoit-pierre/plover_excel_dictionary) - Store your strokes in a spreadsheet, with support for multiple sheets, extra columns, and even basic formulas.
+Perfect for organizing and annotating.
-- [Python Dictionary (.py)](https://pypi.org/project/plover-python-dictionary/) - Dictionaries that are small python scripts—limitless possibilities!
+- [Python Dictionary `py`](https://pypi.org/project/plover-python-dictionary/) - Dictionaries that are small python scripts—limitless possibilities!
 A few extremely useful Python dictionaries make this plugin a must-have.

 ### Text Macros